 Around June 25th, the local saint, San Juan de Mosquera, is honored.
 Then the whole village (including the foreigners) celebrates a week-long celebration.
 This means fireworks, a harmony that walks through the village and processions where saints are worn through the village.
 But also with everyone eating at the church square and every night music.

-In summer weekends there is music on the village square every Friday and Saturday.
+In summer there is music on the village square now and then.